Hundreds of FREE Pumpkin Carving Patterns and Stencils by The Pumpkin Lady

-For over 18 years, The Pumpkin Lady® has been designing original pumpkin carving patterns to help carvers of all ages create the perfect Halloween / Harvest masterpiece.
-We now have well over 700 FREE pumpkin carving patterns in 13 fun categories for you to choose from.
+For 20 years, The Pumpkin Lady® has been designing original pumpkin carving patterns to help carvers of all ages create the perfect Halloween / Harvest masterpiece.
+We now have well over 700 FREE pumpkin carving patterns in tons of fun categories for you to choose from.
 Each pattern comes with its own set of step-by-step, easy to follow pumpkin carving instructions to help you start carving your pumpkin like a pro!
 It’s so easy to get started – simply choose your FREE pumpkin carving pattern, download, and print!
 No waiting in long lines at the store or waiting for a shipment to come in the mail; your patterns are ready in an instant!